 In 2019, the Eighth Islamic Conference of Environment Ministers (ICEM) approved a strategy to enhance the role of cultural and religious factors in protecting the environment and achieving sustainable development in the Islamic world.
-This reflects Islam's religious and civilizational duty to confront environmental challenges.
-In response, a group of leading Islamic organizations and scholars were convened through UNEP's Faith for Earth Coalition, which took the lead in facilitating the process from its inception.
-The Islamic World Educational, Scientific and Cultural Organization, the Islamic Foundation for Ecology and Environmental Sciences, Uskudar University in Istanbul, the Qur'anic Botanical Garden, and the College of Islamic Studies at Hamad Bin Khalifa University in Qatar formed the core team with the United Nations Environment Program to develop Al-Mizan as a global platform to link environmental issues with Islamic teachings and embrace Islamic views on nature.
+This reflects the religious and civilized duty of Islam in the face of environmental challenges.
+In response, a group of leading Islamic organizations, scientists and prominent environmental consultants were convened through UNEP's Faith for Earth Coalition, which took the lead in facilitating the process from its inception.
+The Islamic World Educational, Scientific and Cultural Organization, the Islamic Foundation for Ecology and Environmental Sciences, Uskudar University in Istanbul, the Qur'anic Botanical Garden, and the College of Islamic Studies at Hamad Bin Khalifa University in Qatar, and the Embrace of the Earth Foundation formed the core team with the United Nations Environment Program to develop Al-Mizan as a global platform to link environmental issues with Islamic teachings and embrace Islamic views on nature.

-This initiative, titled "Al-Mizan: A Covenant for the Earth," aims to demonstrate how Islam can be a driving force for sustainable development and environmental care.
+This initiative, titled "Al-Mizan: A Covenant for the Earth," aims to illustrate how Islam can be a driving force for sustainable development and environmental stewardship.
 Al-Mizan also highlights the importance of culture and religion in driving behavioural change, along with scientific, technical and political solutions.